Work at Height & Rescue Training

 Rope Access Prep Course

-This program is designed to introduce participants to the basic movements and concepts of rope access.
-We aim to give participants support and direction toward committing to a SPRAT certification, without committing to the time and price of a SPRAT course with no experience.
-We hope that this gives folks a good picture of whether or not they would like to pursue higher levels of training and certification.
+This program is designed to introduce participants to rope access's basic movements and concepts.
+We aim to give participants support and direction toward committing to a SPRAT certification without committing to the time and price of a SPRAT course with no experience.
+We hope this gives folks a good picture of whether or not they would like to pursue higher levels of training and certification.

-Depending on the pace of each individual group, we plan to cover the following topics:
+Depending on the pace of each group, we plan to cover the following topics:

-- Dual rope theory and basic risk management
+- Dual rope theory and essential risk management

 - Equipment overview and special considerations